 Physical education, music, art, computer instruction, and Spanish classes complete the core curriculum in literacy, math, social studies, and science.
 Though our standards are high, each child is encouraged to progress at his or her level of readiness, with a gradual increase of responsibility as the child goes through the different stages of development.
 Our students learn to embrace change and diversity by actively managing transitions and sharing each other’s cultural identity, beliefs, and customs.

 Elementary classes have no more than 22 students per class, allowing for both rich interactive engagement and individual attention.
-Individual Grade 1 and Grade 2 classes have both a lead teacher and an assistant teacher.
+Grade 2 classes have both a lead teacher and an assistant teacher.
 Each grade has a Team Lead to ensure coherent and coordinated curriculum planning across the grade, but our teachers and assistant teachers enrich their individual classes with their own unique teaching styles, backgrounds, and interests.
 Nido's Elementary School uses a standards-based teaching and learning model to emphasize that learning is a process in which the goal is for each child to grow steadily in knowledge, ability, and confidence.

 Our curriculum is delivered through the following teaching and learning beliefs:

 - Classroom culture sets the tone for learning and shapes what is learned.

 - Learning is a collaborative and social process.